 - Suitable for multiple coatings

-Overall, it is a cheap caliper paint with multiple uses from the ability to use it on your rotors, drums and of course the calipers.
-For the best results, we strongly recommend taking your time to prepare the surface and applying multiple coats.Check it Out
+Overall, it’s a cheap caliper paint with multiple uses such as the ability to use it on your rotors, drums and of course the calipers.
+For the best results, we strongly recommend taking your time to prepare the surface and applying multiple coats of the paint.Check it Out

 Brake Caliper Paint Buying Guide